Table of Contents

 - Jitter should be lesser than 30m

 VoIP has existed for years and has already faced many challenges with emerging and existing technologies.
-There are also many carrier technologies that have an impact on VoIP positively or negatively.
+Many carrier technologies have an impact on VoIP, positively or negatively.
 Among the technologies always assessed are Wi-Fi and Wi-Max.
-Wi-Fi, or wireless fidelity, is an established and mainstream technology with wireless which allows connectivity between two or more devices wirelessly for data sharing purposes.
-Wi-Fi is a very transportable connectivity technology for business, individual, or for long-distance.
-The voice traffic is highly sensitive to latency and frame loss; users are immediately aware of the disturbances and are intolerable to small degradation in voice call quality.
-During the design aspect of the VoWi-Fi networks all the worst case scenarios should be considered at their most vulnerable initial points.
+Wi-Fi, or wireless fidelity, is an established and mainstream technology that wirelessly allows wireless connectivity between two or more devices for data-sharing purposes.
+Wi-Fi is a mobile connectivity technology for businesses, individuals, or long-distance.
+The voice traffic is highly sensitive to latency and frame loss; users are immediately aware of the disturbances and are intolerant of a small degradation in voice call quality.
+During the design aspect of the VoWi-Fi networks, all the worst-case scenarios should be considered at their most vulnerable initial points.
 The bandwidth of the spectrum is reduced while using VoWi-Fi.
-The disadvantages with Wi-Fi married to VoIP can be are so severe if deployment is not carefully planned for.
-As a result, during the design aspect of VOIP, all of the worst case scenarios like degradation in voice quality and other factors should always be considered.
+The disadvantages of Wi-Fi married to VoIP can be severe if the deployment is not carefully planned.
+As a result, during the design aspect of VOIP, all of the worst-case scenarios, like degradation in voice quality and other factors, should always be considered.

 The bottom line is that you must be mindful of all issues and considerations affecting your Enterprise VoIP deployment.
 The planned deployment need not be complex or issue-plagued as long as due diligence is undertaken.
 Good luck!